Messy mix of wintry weather set to hit Toronto with possible 'hazardous' road conditions | CBC News

 Environment Canada issues winter weather travel advisory with freezing rain, ice pellets and snow all possible

-A messy blast of wintry weather is set to hit Toronto on Sunday, bringing with it several hours of freezing rain or ice pellets along, before dumping 10 centimetres of snow in some areas.
+A messy blast of wintry weather is set to hit Toronto on Sunday, bringing with it several hours of freezing rain or ice pellets, before dumping up to 10 centimetres of snow on some areas.

-The freezing rain or ice pellets will transition into snow Sunday afternoon.
-The snow is expected to fall through Sunday night and taper off Monday morning.
+A low-pressure system is expected to bring the wintry mix to the area starting Sunday morning.
+The freezing rain or ice pellets will transition into snow Sunday afternoon, expected to fall through Sunday night and tapering off Monday morning.

-Strong wind gusts of up to 70 kilometres per hour are possible, the weather agency says.
-That could mean blowing snow and reduced visibility.
+Strong wind gusts of up to 70 kilometres per hour are also possible, the weather agency says, which could mean blowing snow and reduced visibility.

 The City of Toronto says staff are monitoring the storm.
 Anti-ice trucks have begun work already and salt trucks will also be deployed.